MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

    - "Schools"
    - "subcountries"
    - "Validates"
-1. Now click **Connect**.
+2. Click on **Connect** button.

    You have now added 5 of nine data connections.

-1. Follow the **same steps as above** and add other tables from corresponding Excel files.
+3. Follow the **same steps as above** and add other tables from corresponding Excel files.
 The list of relationship of tables and Excel files are listed below:

     | Excel File         | Tables                                   |
     |--------------------|------------------------------------------|